weaverryan/sfReCaptchaFormPlugin/README.markdown

 Common Problems
 ---------------

-If you receive the error "Call to undefined method testForm::embedRecaptcha.", then most likely:
+If you receive the error "_Call to undefined method testForm::embedRecaptcha._", then most likely:

  * The plugin is not installed or enabled